yanpeidong2/comp0034-week7/README.md

 1. You will need to a Python environment e.g create and activate a venv.

-2. Install the Python packages using the requirements.txt file in the environment, e.g. `pip3 install -r requirements.txt`
+2. Install the Python packages using the requirements.txt file in the environment, e.g. `pip install -r requirements.txt` or `pip3 install -r requirements.txt`

+3. Install the editable project code, e.g. `pip install -e .`

-NOTE: If at step 1 above if you wish to use poetry rather than venv, then create a `pyproject.toml` file **and** delete setup.py.
+NOTE: If at step 1 above if you wish to use `poetry` rather than `venv`, then create a `pyproject.toml` file, e.g.

 ```toml
 [tool.poetry]